wavius/Subsystem-A-ECE295/README.md

 ## Motivation

-The LNA and mixer are discrete implementations because I thought it was more fun and interesting to do it this way.
+The LNA and mixer are discrete implementations using NPN BJTs because I thought it was more fun and interesting to do it this way.
 I am pleased with the results and I have become much more comfortable designing and working with transistors.

 I was previously quick to rush to the PCB design stage, but now have a lot more appreciation for simulation using spice.
 I think it is much more important (maybe obviously) to get the functionality right before arranging and routing components, even if the second part can seem more fun and less frustrating.